JustaKris/Trump-Rally-Speeches-NLP-Chatbot/docs/reference/topic-analysis.md

-# AI-Powered Topic Analysis API Reference
+# Topic Analysis System

-This document provides complete API reference for the AI-powered topic analysis endpoint, including request/response formats, examples, and configuration options.
+This document provides complete reference for the AI-powered topic analysis system, which extracts and organizes key themes from text using semantic clustering and large language models.

+**What It Does:**
+- Extracts meaningful topics from text using AI embeddings
+- Groups related keywords into semantic clusters (e.g., "economy", "jobs" → "Economic Policy")
+- Provides contextual text snippets showing keywords in actual use
+- Generates AI-powered summaries of main themes
+- Filters out noise (common verbs, weak clusters)

+**Perfect For:**
+- Political speech thematic analysis
+- Document summarization
+- Content classification
+- Research on discourse patterns

 ## Overview